NoaLwx/CreatieCoding_blog.1/posts/week9.md

 ### Its shared values

-People who likes taking picture, people who like collage.
-But they don't have to have the same interest to take part in this collage, they can experiment all they want, and can enjoy the result together.
+They don't have to have the same interest to take part in this collage, they can experiment all they want, and can enjoy the result together.

 ### Its existing repertoire

-aaaa
+Camp!
+People likes nature, the outdoor, people who likes taking picture, people who like collage.

 ### How you might broker some creative coding repertoire to this new context

-aaaa idk man
+Having people working on the same canvas is a nice way to get people to work together for the greater outcome

+### Constraint

+Making a canvas might be hard and also the wifi/data is not that good in the mountain so I don't know if we can actually connect to the server there or we have do it somewhere else.

+My first choice is the camping group but this might be subject to change.

+---

+## **Collab synthesiser**

+A website with 5 buttons.
+If there is more than 2 people in the server, press it at the same time, the buttons with play music.
+The more people the more refined the sounds is going to be, like creating an orchestra with different instruments.

+### Its domain